syangabq/pet-adoption-service/README.md

 # pet-adoption-service

-For the REST API docs, see the [Pet Adoption service docs](https://syangabq.github.io/pet-adoption-service/).
+For the REST API docs, see the [Pet Adoption Service docs](https://syangabq.github.io/pet-adoption-service/).

 ## Proposed Information Architecture